TLii/SuiteCRM7-docker/README.md

-# SuiteCRM 7 image
+# SuiteCRM 7 image by tlii
 ## General information

 **This is an unnaffiliated project without links or input from *SalesAgility Inc*, which holds trademarked rights to the SuiteCRM brand.**

 This repository contains source code of the SuiteCRM 7's unofficial container image.
 The image is built from the official [upstream source code](https://github.com/salesagility/SuiteCRM).
 There are minor replacements to the official source code to make it more container-friendly (see below).

 **There is no guaranteed support.**  If you don't know how to run this or break it while running, you get to keep the pieces.
-I'm only running this since an official SuiteCRM container doesn't exist and can't really offer support.
+I'm developing this primarily for my own use, but if anyone finds it useful, go for it.
+If you notice issues, feel free to file an issue.

 **This is still very much experimental, and might break at any point.** Contributions are welcome, but might ultimately not get included.
 I'm trying to keep the application as close to upstream source as possible and only replace or add to the codebase at container level if necessary for configuring the container.
 If you want to make more changes, I suggest using this as parent image.